SillyBubble/SillyBubble.github.io/content/authors/Sofia/_index.md

   - Principal Investigators
 ---

-Sofia is Associate Professor specializing in the mechanics of interfaces and layered materials for climate-neutral structures in energy and mobility.
-Committed to fostering a collaborative academic environment grounded in diversity and inclusion to address the technological challenges crucial for our planet's sustainability
+Sofia is Associate Professor at Instituto Superior Técnico specializing in the mechanics of interfaces and layered materials for climate-neutral structures in energy and mobility.
+Committed to fostering a collaborative academic environment grounded in diversity and inclusion to address the technological challenges crucial for our planet's sustainability.